Psychology (PSY)

 PSY A604 Biological and Pharmacological Bases of Behavior 3 Credits

 Covers biological underpinnings of behavior and the basic principles of pharmacology.
 Deals with physiological causes and contributors to psychopathology and with the medical sequellae of psychiatric disorders.
-Topics will include issues such as differential diagnosis, referral for medical or psychiatric evaluation, the functional and structural characteristics of relevant physiological systems.
+Includes issues such as differential diagnosis, referral for medical or psychiatric evaluation, and the functional and structural characteristics of relevant physiological systems.

 PSY A605 History and Systems 1 Credit